orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 Examples of directionalities:

-- [ ] General case of minimizing some directionality
-  of which temporal could be one ; applied functions/rules/.. .
 - [ ] Compressing/minimizing ambiguity
   Priority: GIven all these ambiguities prefer definitions, or going to definitions with less confusion/less ambiguity.
 With the
   added note, reasoned through 'anything can be interpreted as anything' notice the extremes, that it's not perfect.
 But
   given the known descriptions, this seems least-confusing. (; could also be retrieved by sufficient differences in surrounding context)
-- [ ] Compressing/minimizing some level of description
-  Priorty: Least visual information / least complex descriptions: ((A.B).=)(C) -> A.B = C as an example.
-"There's no need for all this noise."
-  less redundancy in rules (distance in discoverability)
 - [ ] Exploration? - unknowns (Checking workings of functions under conditions, checking workings of functions if unknown ... fidelity ..)
   Priority: Exploration of LHS -> RHS. (generic transformation; function exploration, lhs into rhs)